aabramov90/p8105_hw1_aa3832/template.md

 # Problem 1

-Create a df with specified elements
+## Create a df with the specified elements:

 ``` r
 prob1_df =